-Higher cognitive functions are constructed on lower ones, and are dependent upon their functioning.
-As our brains developed from more primitive, reflexive structures without conscious cognitive processes, that is, as the evolving brain slowly developed regions for cognitive functions, the older structures were not replaced, but remained as a necessary foundation.
+Higher cognitive functions are constructed on lower ones and are dependent upon their functioning.
+As our brains developed from more primitive, reflexive structures without conscious cognitive processes, that is, as the evolving brain slowly developed regions for cognitive functions, the older structures were not replaced but remained as a necessary foundation.
 Higher cortical functions cannot function well without the mid-brain functions – emotive and sensory.
-In his book, Descarte’s Error, Antonio Damasio describes cases in which patients with brain damage that is restricted to brain centers related to emotional response become unable to apply reasoning.
-In tests, no fault can be found with their cognitive abilities, yet, in their lives, they become unable to act on their reasoning in the absence of a feeling that a decision is the right or wrong one.
+In his book, Descarte’s Error, Antonio Damasio describes cases in which patients with brain damage that is restricted to brain centers related to emotional response become unable to apply to reason.
+In tests, no fault can be found with their cognitive abilities, yet, in their lives, they become unable to act on their reasoning in the absence of a feeling that a decision is a right or wrong one.

 The same can be said of sensory awareness.
 A being will function well to the extent that it is well-oriented sensorially — shutting down or ignoring sensory input will lead to diminished functioning in all domains.